AMPED: Adaptive Multi-objective Projection for balancing Exploration and skill Diversification: Introduction

-Our key insight is that gradient conflicts naturally arise between MI-based diversity objectives and entropy-based exploration objectives, leading to inefficient updates that hinder learning~\citep{gradient_conflict}.
+Our key insight is that gradient conflicts naturally arise between diversity objectives and exploration objectives, leading to inefficient updates that hinder learning~\citep{gradient_conflict}.
 To address this issue, we adopt a gradient surgery method inspired by multi-objective RL, ensuring that conflicting gradient components are removed before applying updates~\citep{gradient_conflict}.
-For each objective, we use particle-based entropy and Random Network Distillation (RND) \citep{RND} to drive exploration, and adopt the AnInfoNCE objective for skill diversity.
-Furthermore, rather than selecting skills uniformly at random during fine‐tuning—as is common in prior SBRL approaches \citep{CeSD, DIAYN, BeCL}—we introduce a Soft Actor‐Critic (SAC) based skill selector that learns to select the best matching pretrained skill~\citep{SAC}; and selected skills are also adapted to the task.
+We use particle-based entropy and Random Network Distillation (RND) \citep{RND} to drive exploration, and adopt the AnInfoNCE objective for skill diversity.
+Furthermore, rather than selecting skills uniformly at random during fine‐tuning, as is common in prior SBRL approaches \citep{CeSD, DIAYN, BeCL}, we introduce a Soft Actor‐Critic (SAC) based skill selector that learns to select the best matching pretrained skill~\citep{SAC}.
 This adaptive selection manner maximally leverages the inherent diversity of the skill repertoire.
 A graphical summary of these contributions is provided in Figure~\ref{fig:amped_pipeline}.

-We evaluated AMPED across a range of environments, including toy benchmarks and the Unsupervised Reinforcement Learning Benchmark (URLB)~\citep{URLB}.
-Specifically, in URLB, AMPED improves the interquartile‐mean (IQM) performance over the next‐best baselines by: 17.96\% relative to the skill‐differentiation method BeCL; 15.02\% and 9.73\% relative to the entropy‐maximization methods CIC and APT, respectively; 20.91\% and 35.01\% relative to the hybrid methods CeSD and ComSD.
-These results demonstrate that explicitly resolving exploration–diversity gradient conflicts yields substantial gains in SBRL.
-Ablation studies further confirm that each component of our framework—entropy bonuses, RND, Augmented InfoNCE, gradient surgery, and the skill selector—contributes meaningfully to overall performance.
-Ultimately, the gradient surgery used to balance exploration and skill diversity can be applied to any other objectives or fields with minimal architectural changes.
+AMPED improves performance over strong baselines, DIAYN, COMSD, RND, CeSD, BeCL, CIC, and APT, across benchmarks.
+We evaluate AMPED on Maze environments~\citep{edl_github} and the Unsupervised Reinforcement Learning Benchmark (URLB)~\citep{URLB}.
+In the Maze suite, AMPED learns well-separated skills while simultaneously achieving high state coverage, whereas competing methods fail to maximize both.
+On URLB, AMPED delivers statistically significant improvements in return over the baselines.
+Taken together, these results show that explicitly resolving exploration-diversity gradient conflicts yields substantial gains in SBRL.

+Ablation studies further confirm that each component of our framework, entropy bonuses, RND, Anisotropic InfoNCE, gradient surgery, and the skill selector, contributes meaningfully to overall performance.
+Moreover, we show, theoretically and empirically, that greater skill diversity reduces fine-tuning sample complexity when paired with a greedy skill selector.
+This clarifies the respective roles of diversity and selection and motivates further work on principled skill selector design.

 We provide the full implementation of AMPED to facilitate the reproduction of our main results at \url{https://github.com/Cho-Geonwoo/amped}.